Stop Vitamin D Deficiency

 Why do different organizations have different recommended vitamin D levels?

 It depends on what disease they are looking at.
 For example bone health or rickets would take a lower vitamin D level to prevent than cancers or autoimmune diseases.
 In 2010, the Institute of Medicine (IOM) now the National Academy of Medicine (NAM) completed a review of vitamin D considering bone health research and determined that people should achieve a vitamin D blood level or 25(OH)D level of 50 nmol/L or 20 ng/ml (USA).
-Subsequent to that the Endocrine Society (USA) completed a broader review of diseases and published a vitamin D recommendation of 75 nmol/L or 30 ng/ml (USA).
 The vitamin D scientists have found that to help prevent serious diseases such as cancers and autoimmune diseases like multiple sclerosis requires higher vitamin D levels than what is needed to prevent bone diseases.
 This is why the vitamin D scientists at GrassrootsHealth recommend a 25(OH)D blood level of between 100-150 nmol/L or 40-60 ng/ml (USA).
 This is the optimal level for overall health for everyone, all ages, all people.
 Here is a chart showing disease reductions at different vitamin d blood levels.
 Interestingly studies on tribes living in East Africa naturally outdoors in the sun provide a glimpse of the levels our ancestors had of 115 nmol/L or 46 ng/ml (USA).
 See Chart

 What does Vitamin D do?